DerfJagged/Neo-Geo-MVS-Pause-Button-Mod/README.md

 Created by Derf of [ConsoleMods.org](https://www.consolemods.org/wiki/Main_Page).

+Massive thanks to [12voltman](https://github.com/12voltman?tab=repositories) as it wouldn't have been possible without his help!

 # Concept

 The Neo Geo MVS does not normally support pausing of games through regular controls.
 However, (all?) games support a special pause mode when DIP switch #8 is flipped to the ON position during gameplay.
 This is a graceful pause, as background animations and sound generally continue playing.
 This mod simply allows you to use a dedicated button on your controller or control panel to electrically toggle this DIP switch.
 In short, this is a momentary-to-toggle switch board.